jupyterlab/galata/README.md

 Galata is a JupyterLab UI Testing Framework that provides:
 - **[Rich High Level API](packages/galata/src/jlabtest.ts)** to control and inspect JupyterLab UI programmatically
 - **Testing Tools** for capture, comparison and report generation
-- **[Command-line Interface (jlt)](packages/galata/bin/cli.js)** to manage tests, references and additional tasks
+- **[Command-line Interface (galata)](packages/galata/bin/cli.js)** to manage tests, references and additional tasks

 ![screencast](https://user-images.githubusercontent.com/591645/106258563-4882ba80-621e-11eb-8997-8545a462a6fb.gif)

 ## Architectural Overview
 Galata loads `JupyterLab` in `Headless Chrome` browser and interacts with it using `puppeteer` library.
-Since puppeteer can be quite low level for a lot of users and JupyterLab code-base knowledge is required to interact with JupyterLab UI, Galata provides a high level API named `jlt` making interacting with JupyterLab UI much easier.
+Since puppeteer can be quite low level for a lot of users and JupyterLab code-base knowledge is required to interact with JupyterLab UI, Galata provides a high level API named `galata` making interacting with JupyterLab UI much easier.
 Galata is designed to be used with `jest`.
 It customizes jest environment configuration to manage JupyterLab runtime automatically so that users can focus on only writing their test cases.

 ## Compatibility
 Galata is compatible with `JupyterLab 3`.
 It communicates with the JupyterLab using the *jupyterlab: JupyterFrontEnd* object exposed to browser window (`window.jupyterlab`).
 The *jupyterlab: JupyterFrontEnd* object is accessible when JupyterLab is launched with `--expose-app-in-browser` flag.